khalilchouchen1994/azure-multimodal-retrieval/readme.md

-# Multimodal Ingestion into Azure AI Search: Pull and Push Methods
+# Building Multimodal Retrieval Systems in Azure

 ## Introduction

+In the rapidly evolving era of Generative AI (GenAI), multimodality - the ability to handle and integrate diverse data types such as text and images - is a cornerstone of modern GenAI applications.

 This repository demonstrates how to perform multimodal data ingestion into **Azure AI Search** using two different methods:

 - **Pull Method**: Utilizing Azure AI Search Indexers to pull data from data sources, enrich it using skillsets, and index it.
-- **Push Method**: Creating a custom asynchronous indexing pipeline to push data directly into Azure AI Search.
+- **Push Method**: Creating a custom **asynchronous, modular and multi-threaded** indexing pipeline to push data directly into Azure AI Search.

 These notebooks showcase how to ingest both text and images, with minimal information loss, to enable advanced search capabilities.